scala/scala-lang/blog/_posts/2017-08-28-gsoc-connecting-contributors-with-projects.md

 .inner(innerHits("issues").size(7))
 ```

-And the last thing I had to do was add the filtered beginner-friendly issues from inner hits to the project that gets created from the results of the elasticsearch query.
+And then I added the filtered beginner-friendly issues from inner hits to the project that gets created from the results of the elasticsearch query.
 I did this by updating the code in [package.scala](https://github.com/scalacenter/scaladex/pull/467/commits/5bcecb58e91c52590e4460189d0415db4d4d2e1f#diff-0aa128fca8ddf4b576663970f7fc4940R39) that reads in each result of the elasticsearch query (`hit`) and converts it to a Scala `Project` object which is used by the server elsewhere.
 ```
 implicit object ProjectAs extends HitReader[Project] {
   override def read(hit: Hit): Either[Throwable, Project] = {